 A covenant can restrict the removal of vegetation while also requiring that the owner enhances the property's vegetation with planting and weed management.

-A covenant may be set as a part of development assessment conditions made during the subdivision stage.
+A covenant may be set as a part of development approval conditions made during the subdivision stage.

-To work on vegetation protected by a covenant you must apply for a permit to work on protected vegetation.
+To work on vegetation protected by a covenant you must obtain written approval from the Development Assessment Branch by email.
+You may also be required to amend the development permit and obtain a separate permit to work on protected vegetation.